TomfromBerlin/zsh-cmd-time/README.md

         if [[ "$timer_show" -le 1 ]]; then ZSH_CMD_TIME_COLOR="magenta" && timer_show=$(printf '%.6f'" sec" "$timer_show")
         elif [[ "$timer_show" -le 60 ]]; then ZSH_CMD_TIME_COLOR="green" && timer_show=$(printf '%.3f'" sec" "$timer_show")
 # '%.nf' defines the number of decimal places, where n is an integer.
 Values
-# above 14 are possible, but not useful, because the computer's internal
+# above 14 are possible, but not useful, because computers internal
 # representation of floating point numbers has a limited number of bits and as
 # a consequence a limited accuracy.
 So numbers with floating point cannot be
 # stored as e.g. 3.0000000000 in memory, but as 3.0000000002 or 2.9999999998.